Nachwa/object_states/README.md

-# objects' state transition for action recognition:
+# Objects' State transition for action recognition:

 This repo is related to the paper state-transformation for manipulation action recognition (under single-blind review)